Çorovodë

 Çorovodë (Çorovoda) is a town and a former municipality in Berat County, Albania.
-At the 2015 local government reform it became a subdivision and the seat of the municipality Skrapar.
-The population at the 2011 census was 4,051.
-The name of the town derives from the Bulgarian word for "black water".
+At the 2015 local government reform it became a municipal unit and the seat of the municipality Skrapar.
 It was the seat of the former Skrapar District.
+The population at the 2023 census was 3,918.

 The river Osum passes through the city.
 Upstream it forms canyons and caves.
 The river provides opportunities for kayaking and other aquatic sport.

 History

 The smaller Çorovoda River also flows through the city and mouths into the Osum river.
+The name of the town derives from the Bulgarian word for "black water".
 Five km northeast of Çorovodë it formed the Gradec Canyon.
 In one of its cliffs the presumably biggest cave of Albania named "Pirogosh" is located.
 Allegedly, two kings, Piro and Goshi, named it.
 Also of note is the Ottoman-era Kasabashi stone bridge over the Çorovoda river.

 During the period of communist rule in Albania, the town was a closed city that had a military airport, as well as other critical war infrastructure.